Grants / Scholarships

 - Use of microtubule degradants (e.g., trifluralin, oryzalin, amiprophosmethyl) to produce polyploids

 - Seed dormancy factors

-- Pests and diseases (e.g., crown rot, spring sickness, bulb mites, gall midge, daylily rust).
+- Pests, diseases, disorders and their control (e.g., crown and root rots, spring sickness, bulb mites, gall midge, daylily rust, viruses, phytoplasmas, leafminer, nematodes).

 Recently Funded Research Grants

 - “Proposal for a project to investigate control measures for the Hemerocallis Gall Midge”, Andrew Halstead of the Royal Horticultural Society.
 2008-2010, $4,500.
 The project is more fully described on the RHS web site.